isVy08/data-jobs-landscape/README.md

 5. Classifier: Job descriptions contain different kinds of information, besides Job Responsibilities and Requirements.
 I only need to extract and analyze those two pieces of information separately.
 So, I want to design a small algorithm to do this.
 - Naive version (Done): I classifiy a block of text based on keywords in its heading
 - Hero version: Advanced ML text classification model
-6. Data: raw dataset, clean & full-stack dataset, keywords
+6. Data: raw dataset, clean dataset (with all attributes), keywords (for classifier)

 Still don't understand what I am doing?
 Read my report please.